robbenz/dia_plugs/woocommerce-customizer/readme.txt

 Most likely because a filter does not yet exist within WooCommerce, or a filter does exist but is too complicated to be of use with this plugin.

+= Why don't the settings show up under the WooCommerce Settings? =

+Do you have this network activated for a multisite installation?
+If so, you'll need to remove the plugin, then install it on each child site as needed, as the plugin does not support being network activated.

 = I found a bug!
 What do I do? =

 Please submit an issue on [GitHub](https://github.com/skyverge/woocommerce-customizer/) along with a description of the problem so we can fix it :)